acm-uiuc/til/_til/javascript/throttling-a-function-call.md

+---
-# Throttling A Function Call
+title: Throttling A Function Call
+catagory: javascript
+---

 Imagine you have a JavaScript function that makes a request to your server.
 Perhaps it is sending user input from a `textarea` to be processed by the